 3.13.1.
-Forecast for expected inflation
+Forecast for expected inflation23

 The forecast for expected inflation is an input to calculating the trailing average cost of debt.49 We need to convert the nominal cost of debt to real terms consistent with our real post-tax pricing model.
-Our approach to estimating expected inflation is as follows:
+Our approach to estimating expected inflation is:

-- We estimate expected inflation based on the midpoint of 'RBA geometric' and 'bond breakeven' inflation rates. - The 'RBA geometric' inflation rate is the RBA forecast consumer price index inflation rate for year one and two of the regulatory period, and the midpoint of the RBA target inflation band of two to three per cent from years three to ten. - The 'bond breakeven' inflation rate is implied by the difference between the yields on 10-year nominal and indexed (inflation-linked) Commonwealth Government Securities.
+- We estimate expected inflation based on the simple average of the 'RBA geometric' and 'bond breakeven' inflation rates.
+We will use a five-year average to estimate inflation under each method. - Under both methods, the value for year one will be the annual percentage change applied to 2024-25 tariffs to reflect inflation that is, calculated based on the annual percentage change in the Australian Bureau of Statistics March 2024 consumer price index (all groups, Australia). - After 2024-25, the 'RBA geometric' inflation rate will use the RBA forecast consumer price index inflation rate for year two and three of the regulatory period, and the midpoint of the RBA target inflation band of two to three per cent for years four and five.